 - The Common-Users Service Branch was responsible for managing the recruitment, placement, transfer, and training of Common-Users Service officers comprising the Administrative Services, Work Officer Services, and Clerical Services.

 - The Other Services Branch served as the coordinator of policies, issues, and problems for those services that were not included under Common-Users Service, specifically those related to in-service examinations.
 This branch also updated and maintained the service details of each Government officer totalling about 300,000 people at that time.
 This branch was merged with the Government Records Centre to improve the efficiency of the process of gathering and updating the data of public service officers.

 On 9 June 1970, the Pension Branch was taken out of the Service Division and merged with the Pension Branch, National Audit Department.
 The merged entity was upgraded to the status of a division to reflect its broader scope and functions.
 This new division was known as the Pension Division with 49 posts.

-The Service Division was reorganised from time to time that saw it taking on the additional function of career development for public servants.
-As a result, its name was changed to the Service and Career Development Division.
-In 1996, this division was renamed the Service Division in line with its main objective of ensuring that the public service has excellent members through the formulation and implementation of strategic service and career policies.
-This objective is the key to the realisation of an efficient, strong, and effective human resource development.
+The Service Division was reorganised from time to time that witnessed it taking on an additional function, i.e., career development of public service employees.
+Thus, the division was renamed Service and Career Development Division.
+In 1996, the name of this division was changed to Service Division in line with its primary objective of ensuring that public service has exceptional members through the formulation and implementation of strategic service and career policies.
+This objective is the key towards realising efficient, robust and effective human resources development.